 Daniel is an Assistant Professor of Public International Law at the Grotius Centre for International Legal Studies at Leiden Law School.
 He acts as Academic Coordinator of the Advanced LL.M. on International Dispute Settlement and Arbitration and Director of the Leiden International Administrative Law Clinic.

-Before joining Leiden University in 2018, Daniel worked at the International Court of Justice as an Associate Legal Officer for President Abdulqawi A. Yusuf.
-He was awarded a PhD in Law from the University of Cambridge, where he was a member of Gonville & Caius College and a recipient of the WM Tapp Studentship.
-He is a graduate of The Graduate Institute, Geneva, and the London School of Economics, where he was awarded the Lauterpacht/Higgins Prize for Public International Law.
+Before joining Leiden University, Daniel worked at the International Court of Justice as an Associate Legal Officer for Judge Abdulqawi A. Yusuf.
+He was awarded a Ph.D. in Law from the University of Cambridge, where he was a member of Gonville & Caius College and a recipient of the WM Tapp Studentship.

-At Leiden, Daniel teaches on the Master of Law in Advanced Studies in International Dispute Settlement and Arbitration.
+At Leiden, Daniel acts as Academic Coordinator for the Adv.
+LLM in International Dispute Settlement and Arbitration.

 - External Examiner